 What Is the Value of Your Emotional Distress Case?

-The value of your emotional distress case will depend on a variety of factors such as how the distress impacts your daily life, how severe it is, and whether you have financial losses because of it.
-It’s also more difficult to determine the value of emotional distress damages because it is a non-monetary or non-economic damage, unlike economic damages such as medical bills or lost income.
+The value of your emotional distress case will depend on a variety of factors, such as how the distress impacts your daily life, how severe it is, and whether you have financial losses because of it.

 The cost of any treatment you receive for your emotional distress would count as economic damages with a monetary value, therefore being easier to calculate.
 A personal injury lawyer from our firm can work to calculate the cost of the damages in your case so you can recover the compensation you deserve.

-How Much Time Do You Have To File a Lawsuit For Emotional Distress In Florida?
+How Much Time Do You Have to File a Lawsuit for Emotional Distress In Florida?

-You only have two years to file a personal injury lawsuit in Florida, according to Florida Statutes § 95.11.
+You have two years to file a personal injury lawsuit in Florida, according to Florida Statutes § 95.11.
 This includes emotional distress cases.
 You have the right to take time to consider your options but keep in mind that you don’t have forever to file your case.
 Speaking with a personal injury attorney can help you decide how to proceed.

-If you don’t file a personal injury lawsuit before the deadline in your case runs out, the courts will not consider your case and you won’t be able to seek compensation through the legal process.
+If you don’t file a personal injury lawsuit before the deadline in your case runs out, the courts will not consider your case, and you won’t be able to seek compensation through the legal process.
 However, there may be exceptions in which we can seek an extension, and your lawyer will work to meet the statute of limitations in your case.

 Learn More About Filing an Emotional Distress Lawsuit in Florida